-The Child and Family Therapy Clinic (CFT) at Kennedy Krieger Institute provides a one year postdoctoral fellowship (with the option of extending for a second year) with training focused on using a family therapy framework in the diagnosis and treatment of a wide variety of presenting concerns related to the individual and family.
+The CFT fellowship is focused on using a family therapy framework in the diagnosis and treatment of a wide variety of presenting concerns related to the individual and family.
 These presenting concerns include, but are not limited to: anxiety disorders, depressive disorders, fears, phobias, panic, Attention Deficit/Hyperactivity Disorder (ADHD) and impulse-control/executive functioning difficulties, tic disorders, anger-management/aggression, parent-child conflicts, parent-teen communication difficulties, school-related difficulties, adjustment-related concerns, stress management, emotion-regulation difficulties, self-harm, suicidal ideation, poor coping, identity development and family transition concerns.
-Families may also present with unique stressors surrounding concerns regarding their child or adolescent’s behavior that include divorce/separation, bullying, peer conflict, military deployment, transition to a new environment, or lack of social support.
+Families may also present with unique stressors regarding their child or adolescent’s behavior that include divorce/separation, bullying, peer conflict, military deployment, transition to a new environment, or lack of social support.
+The clinic serves children and adolescents between the ages of 5 and 25 years old and their families.

-Fellows participate in individual, group and “tiered” supervision as they provide peer review and mentoring to doctoral externs, doctoral practicum students and undergraduate practicum students.
-Additionally, fellows attend numerous training activities, including a variety of CFT clinic didactics focused on applying ACT, CBT, DBT and FFT orientations to cases, consultation groups for DBT and FFT cases, equity, diversity and inclusion (EDI) trainings, departmental professional development seminars and hospital-wide (Kennedy Krieger and JHSOM) presentations.
+Fellows participate in individual, group, and “tiered” supervision as they provide peer review and mentoring to doctoral interns and doctoral level advanced externs.
+Additionally, fellows attend numerous training activities, including a variety of CFT clinic didactics focused on applying Cognitive behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) and Functional Family Therapy (FFT) orientations to cases, consultation groups for family therapy cases, trainings to support work with our patients, departmental and clinic-wide professional development seminars, and hospital-wide (Kennedy Krieger and JHUSOM) presentations.

 CFT Postdoctoral Fellows Will Receive Training in The Following Areas: